orlovD/NimGame/README.md

 # Nim Interactive Network Game
+Technologies Used:
+* C, Socket Programming, Blocking and Non-Blocking I/O, Linux

+Description:
+* Distributed implementation of Interactive Nim Game.
-Implements communication protocol between two parties using C language.
+* Developed and implemented communication protocol between two network endpoints using C socket programming.
+* Allowed players to compete against each other and/or against computer AI.